Reconstruction of Vardaman’s activity during the 1962 Caesarea excavation season

 What really happenedThere can no longer be any doubt regarding the genesis of “Nazareth” fragment A of the so-called “Caesarea inscription” (an inscription which we now know never in fact existed).
-Prof. E. Jerry Vardaman arranged for it to be forged in Jerusalem during the weeks prior to August 14, 1962.
+Prof. E. Jerry Vardaman arranged for it to be forged (most probably in Jerusalem) during the weeks prior to August 14, 1962.
 We know this for several reasons: Vardaman was expelled from the excavation one week early, and he was expelled immediately after the “discovery” of the Fragment A mentioning Nazareth.
 To these facts of chronology considerations of evidence must be added: no two fragments match.
 Because they do not belong together there never was a “Caesarea inscription”!

 Fragments B is entirely unremarkable (only one or two mems).
 Fragment C (long ago lost) has nothing sensational for it does not mention Nazareth.
 It is the fragment A which is the astonishing find.
 But what is most suspicious about this fragment is not the mention of “Nazareth,” but the obviously doomed attempt to match it to the other two fragments.
 This shows, beyond any doubt, that the motive of foul play is involved.